addiscent/vagrant-ruby-rails/README.md

 ##### Memory (RAM) Usage

-This _guest-vbox_ needs 1GB of memory allocated to it during installation, because it compiles component sources at that time.
-However, after installation of this _guest-vbox_, you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
-If that is the case, you can use the _Vagrantfile_ directive _vb.memory_ to change that amount of memory.
+Based on your application needs you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
+If that is the case, after installation of this _guest-vbox_, you can use the _Vagrantfile_ directive _vb.memory_ to change the amount of allocated memory.
 For more information, see the _Vagrant_ documentation.

 ##### Storage Usage